MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/New-DlpComplianceRule.md

 ```

 ### -ExceptIfFromAddressContainsWords
-The ExceptIfFromAddressContainsWords parameter specifies a condition for the DLP rule that looks for words or phrases in the sender's email address.
+The ExceptIfFromAddressContainsWords parameter specifies an exception for the DLP rule that looks for words or phrases in the sender's email address.
 You can specify multiple words or phrases separated by commas.

 - Single word: "no_reply"